ATD 1-LAW

 Statute law

-Which of the following is not a form of punishment that might be inflicted in the court in criminal law?
+Outline five(5) types of punishments that might be inflicted in the Kenyan court of criminal law.

 True